 Spinach is a good source of iron, vitamins and calcium and I try to incorporate it a lot in my diet.
 Palak Chole or Chickpea in a Spinach Curry is a delicious way to incorporate the green in your meal.
 The spinach is blanched and pureed and is blended with an onion and tomato gravy.
 However, the star ingredients of the recipe are chick peas and spinach.
 You can also add paneer, corn or even meat to this gravy.
 So, converting it into those quintessential vegetarian recipes or paneer recipe is not a bad idea at all!

 In the recent days, I’ve also used this vegetable in preparing Spinach Rice, Spinach and Corn Cutlets, and even in Italian dishes such as Spinach and Mushroom Galette and Macaroni, Spinach and Cheese Muffins.
 However, Palak Chole has been a certain and clear hit in my home.

-You could serve Palak Chole with Laccha Parathas, fluffy Puris or rice, they taste yummy with any combination.
+You could serve Palak Chole with Laccha Parathas, fluffy Puris or jeera rice.
+They taste delicious with any combination.
 Here’s how to quickly make Palak Chole:

 Palak Chole or Chana Palak is a delicious way to incorporate greens in your meal.
 The spinach is blanched & pureed & is blended with an onion tomato gravy.